Top Five Canadian Hockey Goals

 Despite beating the living shit out of the Russians physically, Canada was still in tough during the ’72 Summit Series.
 With pride and a fear of communism on the line, Paul Henderson floated one by the Russian goaltender to score the biggest goal in Canadian hockey history.

 Not enough images of Canadian’s in all their victorious glory?
-Here’s a clip compiling Canada’s biggest goals from the Canada Cup, including some beauties by Steve Larmer, Mike Bossy, Bobby Orr, and Brian Propp:
+Here’s a clip compiling ten of Canada’s biggest goals, including some beauties by Steve Larmer, Mike Bossy, Bobby Orr, and Brian Propp: